Frequently Asked Questions

 For more information about Dual-Credit program comparisons, see the Washington Student Achievement Council website “Earn College Credit in High School”.

-- If this will be your first Edmonds CC class, you will need a Student Identification (SID) number.
-So you will complete the CHS Application form—there is no cost to you.
+If this is your first Edmonds CC class, get a Student Identification (SID) number—Complete the online Application Form:

-- The mailing address for registration and payments is:
+The mailing address for registration and payment is:

 Edmonds Community College

 You will be starting a college transcript so it is important to be sure that you are ready to do college level work and be successful.
 For most classes, this is done through “Instructor Permission” which is based upon how well you are doing in your class.

 Special Note for the first semester Pre-calculus (CHS MATH& 141) class: If you are taking a Pre-calculus class, there is an extra placement step.
 Your teacher will review your high school transcript or your scores from Smarter Balance, PSAT or SAT exams.
 This is called “Alternate Placement” so you will not need to take a placement test.

 If Alternate Placement is not an option, you will be asked to take the Edmonds CC placement exam.
 You must complete the online Edmonds CC Application at least three (3) days prior to the Edmonds CC placement exam date.
 It is generally offered at your high school on a designated date/time but there is also an option to take it on the Edmonds CC main campus in the Testing Center.
 Your teacher will provide you with exam details and resources to help you get ready.
 There is no cost for your first attempt but if you decide to retake, the cost is $25.